 Where that is the case, you have an opportunity to make your content work even harder for you by compiling it together into a longer guide or ebook.

-When you should not gate your content
+2 cases when you should not gate your content

 In this case, I would rather ungate that awesome ebook and put the content right on a website page so that Google and other search engines can crawl it.

 This approach helps improve search engine rankings and increases the likelihood that more people will actually see your content — which in turn puts you in a better position to generate leads.

 After all, the internet is all about free access to information.
 So share your content with the world.

 2. When your gated offers aren’t performing well